 It’s true.
 All of the above conditions have been linked to compromised gut health.
 More specifically, a condition called leaky gut syndrome.

-First, imagine that your gut is a house and your gut lining is a security guard that works day and night to prevent unwanted guests from entering.
+First, imagine your gut is a house and your gut lining is a 24/7 security guard that prevents unwanted guests from entering.
 Under normal circumstances, your gut has this exact “security system” in place in the form of tight junctions that are found in your gut lining.
 These tight junctions prevent any unwanted substances, such as bacteria, toxins, and undigested food particles, from leaving your GI tract and entering your bloodstream (where only small amounts of nutrients are meant to pass through).

 The Hidden Danger of Leaky Gut

 When random particles enter your bloodstream, your body will set off “alarm bells” to tell your immune system that foreign invaders have entered your bloodstream — much like how a security guard would call 911 if someone was trying to break into your house.

 When the “sirens” go off, your immune system reacts aggressively by attacking these particles.
 This is called an immune response (2).
 And while your immune response is meant to protect you, each time it’s triggered it causes systemic inflammation (3).

 Chronic inflammation is one of the primary dangers of having leaky gut syndrome.
 Not only does systemic inflammation prevent your body from being able to heal and repair itself naturally, but it’s also a silent and deadly contributor to the onset of most chronic illnesses and diseases, such as cardiovascular disease, diabetes, osteoarthritis, and inflammatory bowel diseases (4)(5).
 Leaky gut also has been linked to autism, MS, fibromyalgia, obesity, and cancer (6)(7)(8).

 Now, if you’re like most people who have leaky gut, chances are you may not even know you have it.